 - A child has behaviour or school problems.

 - Children or teens have problems getting along with each other.

-- One family member has a long-term (chronic) mental illness or substance abuse problem, such as severe depression or an alcohol use problem.
+- One family member has a long-term (chronic) mental illness or substance use disorder, such as severe depression or alcohol use disorder.